- Nanny Services

 - Can I Pay for Childcare Through My Business?

 How to Interview Your Nanny

 You've seen all the suitable applicants and have shortlisted the nannies that you'd like to meet - now it's time to interview them.
 Finding the right nanny for you and your family is an important decision as you're going to be entrusting them with responsibility for your children and home.
-Here, we provide some advice on the types of things you should be asking to make sure your nanny interviews are a success.

 Setting the scene

-The interview portion should usually take between 45 minutes and one hour.
+The interview itself should usually take between 45 minutes and one hour.
 It can be helpful to create a structure to ensure that all the points you need to cover are discussed.
 A typical interview structure looks like this:

-- Tell the nanny about your family and children
+Tell the nanny about your family and children

-- Ask the nanny to tell you about themselves.
+Ask the nanny to tell you about themselves

 Allow time for the nanny to ask you any questions

 Outlining the role of a nanny